-Our tour around Iraqi Kurdistan was a delight.
-The people friendly and curious, the landscape beautiful, the history epic, but always in the background was a sea of Kurdish flags and the issue of Kurdish independence.
+Our tour around Iraqi Kurdistan was just delightful.
+The people were friendly and curious, the landscape beautiful, the history epic, but always in the background was a sea of Kurdish flags and the issue of Kurdish independence.

 The road to Kurdish statehood has been long and bloody.
 The Amna Suraka Museum, in Sulaymaniya, and the Halabja Memorial, 240km northeast of Baghdad, bear witness to the recent horrors endured by Iraqi Kurds at the hands of Sadam Hussein's brutal Ba'ath regime.
 It is impossible to visit these Museums and not be moved.